SwannedLakee/joereddington.github.io/diary/index.md

 ## 12/09/23 13:42 to 14:46,  Doing Google Ads +EQT
 Ugggh.
 That's done at least
 ## 12/09/23 14:46 to 16:26, OVF really +EQT
+(I think I also took a banking call during this
 I've fixed some bugs and done some significant changes, but also dealt with annoying config things
 * We currently have tests that don't work on staging.
 We suspect a difference in python versions.
 Our options are:
    * Upgrade the python on server